ealex/MD320-256-70E/README.md

 ## FPGA

 The project is created around the [MACHXO2](https://www.latticesemi.com/en/Products/FPGAandCPLD/MachXO2) series.
+It will fit the `LCMXO2-640` devices when the font ROM is implemented as a distributed memory.

 The screen is split into 8*8 pixel blocks that create a 40 column by 32 rows character only display.
 The design can use a normal video RAM but that will require `320*256/8=10240` bytes of RAM - not available on the chosen device.